Speaker Profile

 Connect with the speaker?

 Dr. Sperling is originally from New York.
 He received his undergraduate degree from Emory College where he was accepted into Emory University School of Medicines Early Acceptance Program as a college sophomore.
-He graduated with his M.D. in 1989 and subsequently completed 8 additional years of training at Emory including a residency in internal medicine, a chief resident year at Emory University Hospital, an NIH-supported research fellowship in molecular and vascular medicine, and a clinical fellowship in cardiovascular diseases.
+He graduated with his M.D. in 1989 and subsequently completed 8 additional years of training at Emory including a residency in internal medicine, a high resident year at Emory University Hospital, an NIH-supported research fellowship in molecular and vascular medicine, and a clinical fellowship in cardiovascular diseases.

 Dr. Sperling was awarded The American College of Cardiology Harry B. Graf Career Development Award for Heart Disease Prevention and The American Heart Association Council on Clinical Cardiology Scholarship for Physical Activity and Public Health in 2001.